lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ## Installing dependencies

-Next we need to install all the things we need to run Jekyll and host a website.
+Next we need to install all the things needed to run Jekyll and host a website.

 ### Ruby